 About the NGC Catalogue

-The New General Catalogue or NGC contains 7,840 entries and forms the core of most people's "life list" of observing targets.
+The New General Catalogue or NGC contains 7840 entries and forms the core of most people's "life list" of observing targets.
 The NGC was originally published in 1888 by J.L.E.
 Dreyer and therefore predated photographic astronomy.
-The Finest NGC list, compiled by Alan Dyer compliments the Messier List as there is no overlap.
-The list features many fine deep sky treasures as well as a few somewhat more challenging objects.
-The Finest NGC certificate has been awarded since 1995.
-Handy recording and application forms can be found from a link at the bottom of this page.
+The Finest NGC list, compiled by Alan Dyer complements the Messier List as there is no overlap.
+The list features many fine deep-sky treasures as well as a few somewhat more-challenging objects.

 Here is an overview of the Finest NGC Observing List: